rncm-prism/prism-samplernn/README.md

 Forked from https://github.com/gogobd/SampleRNN.
 Implements a 3-tier SampleRNN architecture, with mu-law quantization.

 ## Requirements
-- Tensroflow 1.2
+- Tensroflow 2
-- Python 3.6
 - Librosa

 ## Installation
 To install on you will need Anaconda.
 When you have that all set up open the Anaconda prompt and create a new environment with:

-`conda create -n prism-samplernn python=3.6 anaconda`
+`conda create -n prism-samplernn anaconda`

-Our Anaconda environment uses Python 3.6.
 We're naming the environment after the repo, but you can choose whatever name you like.
 Then activate it with:

 `conda activate prism-samplernn`